-ARL is the recipient of contributed legal services totaling \$68,006 for the year ended December 31, 2022.
+ARL was the recipient of contributed legal services totaling \$21,192 and \$68,006 for the years ended December 31, 2023 and 2022, respectively.
 These services are valued at the estimated fair value, as determined by the legal firm, in accompanying financial statements based on current rates for similar services.

-ARL is the recipient of contributed facilities-related consulting services totaling \$72,100 for the year ended December 31, 2022.
-These services are valued at the estimated fair value, as determined by the consultant, in accompanying financial statements based on current rates for similar services.
+ARL was the recipient of other professional services totaling \$70,150 for the year ended December 31, 2023.
+These services are valued at the estimated fair value, as determined by the consultant and management, in accompanying financial statements based on current rates for similar services.